Navigation: Getting Started > How do I? >

 When reading large amounts of tags (e.g. 50+) with a short read cycle (e.g. < 5 secs) there can be a noticeable delay to resolve those and visualize in the EV.
 This can cause confusion when trying to test read events in real-time.

 6.Tag ID Limit feature is explained here and will prevent a given TagID from being read more that 'X' times as defined at the reader level.
-Once a tag has reach its daily count limit it will be ignored for further logging or business events however network usage will still occur.
+Once a tag has reach its daily count limit it will be ignored for further logging (and business events) however network usage will still occur.
 This will reduce overhead with respect to the same tag being evaluated and moved unnecessarily.

 Consider implementing this feature where tagged material is loitering around read points where the previous features mentioned above cannot be implemented because of the use case.
 Consider an AutoID station that has a (1) second read cycle and a cart of (40) parts that are brought too close, and this constant scanning occurs after hours until the next working day.
 This can result in tens of thousands of read events being logged and/or evaluated for IMOVE.